SophieAu/imperial-splendour-launcher/README.md

     * Google Drive
     * ModDB
     * MediaFire
-2. Optional: Upload zipped 'raw-mod-files-only' versions of the mod update
+2. Optional: Upload zipped 'raw-mod-files-only' (so, only the `IS_Files/` folder without the `IS_Info.json` file) versions of the mod update.
 3. Update the download links on the website
 4. Optional: Add a release blog post to the website